 I climbed steadily, to try and get above the turbulence.
 We eventually did; at 13,500ft!
 High above the outback, we cruised onward, enjoying the scenery unrolling below us.
 While conforming entirely to the “outback” category, it was endlessly changing, much as the deserts of Saudi Arabia had been; sand dunes, river beds, rocky plateaus, hill ranges, the list goes on.
 My route took us direct to Alice Springs; one of very few airports along this route; the plan was to get close, and then make a decision about whether to stop, or carry on.

 My Stene Aviation Quasar wing tips came into their own here.
 With both of the high intensity LED landing lights on full, complementing the hull mounted LED landing lights, the ground was just about visible from minimums on the GPS approach!
-This allowed us to land safely, and we rolled out to end, and parked up at the end of a long line of Cessna 210s and secured the aircraft for the night.
+This allowed us to land safely, and we rolled out to the end of the runway and parked up at the end of a long line of Cessna 210s, securing the aircraft for the night.

 The other occupants of this part of the bar were a big group of Australians who turned out to be celebrating no fewer than 3 birthdays.
 They insisted we join them for a bit, and seemed interested to hear about the round the world flight.
 As we were chatting, another man walked into the bar and loudly inquired “Which one of you is Ross?”
 To my amazement, he was a pilot who was spending the night and had seen my online plea for help, and figured out somehow that I was in this bar.
 A friend of his had a space to offer, south of Sydney; added to the potential hangar space available at the airport next door to Cessnock, I was suddenly back in good shape on the hangar front.
 We made our excuses before it got too late, and went to bed; yet another early start was coming.

 Some map checking revealed that there was very little within walking distance, so we decided to simply refuel and head on.
 We ran back to the aircraft and Hiyo dug some bug spray out of her bag, which had very little effect.
-I attempted to fuel one handed, leaving one to wave around at the flies, and soon we were on our way; keeping the windows closed until the engine was running, and the air flow too intense to allow any flies through!
+I attempted to fuel one handed, leaving the remaining hand free to wave around at the flies, and soon we were on our way; keeping the windows closed until the engine was running, and the air flow too intense to allow any flies through.
 Their concentration in this area may well have been due to what looked like an entirely unexplained severed kangaroo’s tail lying by the fuel pump; very odd.

 We climbed to 9,500ft, well clear of the bumps, and set off over what was now unmistakably cultivated and developed land.
 As we drew closer to civilization, I got in contact with Brisbane Control, and they provided me with whatever the Australian equivalent of Flight Following is as we headed towards Maitland.
 The previous day, and this morning, the area had apparently been hit by torrential rain, and the contacts I had been talking to did not expect that I’d be able to make it in.
 Indeed, as we crossed the ranges of hills that separate the dry interior from the coastal region, there was fairly thick cloud; but it never became so thick that we had to switch to instruments.